meltyourface/blank/posts/Sciomancy/Grimoire-of-Shadow-Magick-Sciomancy-Techniques-and-Rituals/index.md

 1. Summoning the Shadow Dweller

-Ingredients: Black ink, a drop of blood, steel dagger, white candle, and a mirror.
+**Ingredients**: Black ink, a drop of blood, steel dagger, white candle, and a mirror.

-Procedure: Choose a quiet, dark room, and place a mirror before you. **Light the white candle and place it on one side of the mirror, allowing your reflection to become visible.
+**Procedure**: Choose a quiet, dark room, and place a mirror before you. **Light the white candle and place it on one side of the mirror, allowing your reflection to become visible.
 Draw the sigil of the Shadow Dweller on the mirror using black ink mixed with a drop of your blood.
 Hold the steel dagger and recite the following incantation**:

 Through the threshold of light and dark, I summon thee;
 Shadow Dweller, heed my call, for I seek your guidance.